-Free Chair Yoga Lesson Plan Inspired By 104 Yogi, Eileen Ash
+Below is a FREE Chair Yoga Lesson Plan inspired by 104 Yogi, Eileen Ash.

 The long version has everything you need to practice the lesson plan before getting to class.
 You can take it to class with you (but you may prefer to take the short version).
 The long version is a great handout to give to your students, especially your one-to-one students.
 It immediately shows your professionalism and increases your expertise in the eyes of the student(s).